 Introduction to the Roborock S7

-Roborock S7 solves one issue with traditional robot vacuum and mops: their inability to clean tough, caked-on stains without leaving messy streaks.
+Roborock S7 solves one issue with traditional robot vacuum hybrids: their inability to clean tough, caked-on stains without leaving messy streaks.
 It’s an issue with older models with an electronic water tank like the ILIFE V5S Pro.

-The S5 Max was one of the best hybrid options for removing stains, thanks to its electronic water tank.
+Thanks to its electronic water tank, the S5 Max was one of the best hybrid options for removing stains.
 But it lacks agitation since it doesn’t have the Y-pattern Viomi has.
 However, one issue with Viomi is the time it takes to finish and the inefficiency of water consumption.

 After testing this robot, I’ll enumerate the list of enhancements I’ve found.

 New vibrating mopping pad

 Sonic vibration isn’t a new invention, but it’s the first time I’ve seen it implemented on a robot vacuum.
 An independent motor inside the mopping module moves a smaller portion of the pad from side to side, up to 3000 times per minute.
-So it’s not the whole pad that’s vibrating, but a small portion.
+So it’s not the whole pad vibrating but a small portion.

-In tests, it was effective at removing even large, dry stains on tile.
+In tests, it effectively removed even large, dry stains on tile.
 I tried it on several messes like red, grape, and tomato.
 The latter two are challenging because of their sugar content.

 It did well, but it wasn’t perfect.
 While it removes stains, cleaning sugary stuff like grape juice may leave a sticky residue afterward.

 New brush roll